Pulga (footballer): Greece

 Pulga moved abroad for the first time in his career in August 2012, signing with Football League Greece club Iraklis Psachna FC.
 In July of the following year, he joined Kallithea F.C. in the same league.

 Kerala Blasters

 In August 2014, Pulga was announced in the international draft of the inaugural season of the Indian Super League.
-He was drafted by Kerala Blasters FC late in that month, his first appearance in top-flight football occurring on 21 October as he started in a 2–1 away loss to Chennaiyin FC.
+He was drafted by Kerala Blasters FC late in that month, his first appearance in top-flight football occurring on 21 October as he started in a 2–1 loss away to Chennaiyin FC.
 He totalled six games over the campaign, including the defeat to ATK in the final.

 Pulga remained in Kochi for the league's second year, playing nine times as his side finished last.
-On 29 November 2015, in their penultimate match, he scored his only goal in the second minute against FC Goa at the Jawaharlal Nehru Stadium, albeit in a 1–5 loss.
+On 29 November 2015, in their penultimate match, he scored his only goal in the second minute against FC Goa at the Jawaharlal Nehru Stadium, albeit in a 5–1 defeat.